liebki/ollama-translator/README.md

 ## Note
+- ALL messages (longer than five characters) are translated, also native ones, so this plugin is really only for servers with a mixed-language player-base.
-The bigger the model the better the outcome, mistral showed to be very good but sometimes it is acting weird, llama3:8b (instruct-fp16) was amazing.
+- The bigger the model the better the outcome, mistral showed to be very good but sometimes it is acting weird, llama3:8b (instruct-fp16) was very good but still not like a native speaker.
-Please note that LLM/SLM require (a significant amount of) memory, with a minimum of 5-8 GB for small and 15-30 GB for middle-sized models or even more.
+- Please note that LLM/SLM require (a significant amount of) memory, with a minimum of 5-8 GB for small and 15-30 GB for middle-sized models or even more.
-You don't need a 30gb (file size) model if llama3:8b for example produces a good outcome then it is alright, I tested mistral and llama3 so test it yourself.
+- You don't need a 30gb (file size) model if llama3:8b for example produces a good outcome then it is alright, I tested mistral and llama3 so test it yourself.

 ## Disclaimer